 The centrepiece of the cultural programme is Louisiana Museum of Modern Art, positioned just above the beach at Humlebæk with views across the Øresund to Sweden.
 Louisiana is regularly cited among the top ten contemporary art museums in the world, and its integration of architecture, landscape, and art collection is genuinely exceptional — Giacometti sculptures stand in a seaside garden, Henry Moore works overlook the strait.
 Even those who normally bypass art museums find Louisiana difficult to leave in under two hours.
 Helsingør itself merits a leisurely afternoon: Kronborg Castle — Shakespeare's Elsinore and a UNESCO World Heritage Site — is one of the finest Renaissance fortresses in Northern Europe, and the old town's medieval street grid is beautifully preserved.

-For VW T3 drivers, this is as easy as European scenic driving gets.
+For classic and low-power campervans, this is as easy as European scenic driving gets.
 The coast road is flat, impeccably maintained, and largely free of gradients.
 Traffic can be modest in summer but the road is wide enough to be comfortable.
 Parking at Louisiana requires some planning in peak season — arrive early or use the town car park in Humlebæk and walk down.
 Fuel is readily available in all towns along the route.
-The ferry crossing from Helsingør to Helsingborg in Sweden (20 minutes) is an excellent add-on for T3 owners wanting to extend the trip into the Skåne region.
+The ferry crossing from Helsingør to Helsingborg in Sweden (20 minutes) is an excellent add-on for classic campervan drivers wanting to extend the trip into the Skåne region.

 Late spring (May–June) and early autumn (September) offer the best combination of good weather and manageable visitor numbers.
 July and August are peak Danish holiday season and Kronborg can be extremely busy — book entry tickets online in advance.
 The coast road in winter is dramatic with stormy Øresund skies but many facilities have reduced hours.
 The 'Riviera train' running parallel to the route allows strategic park-and-ride options if you prefer to leave the van in Klampenborg and return by rail.